davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 <br>
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/project-updates-5.png)
-We improved on the basic customers page in the MVP with a detailed customer view.
-We wanted this to benefit merchants more in line with the new name matching feature we’d deployed.
+We improved on the basic customers with a detailed customer view.
+We wanted this to benefit merchants more inline with the new name matching feature we’d deployed.
 Being able to compare the name on the account against any payment methods was key here, as were customer-specific stats and transactions, which were previously missing.

 ### Making use of AI to develop overlooked mobile layouts
 An oversight from both myself and the team was a failure to prioritise mobile designs.
 This became a bigger issue after the dashboard was released, when the commercial team informed us of the demand for it.
 I worked on the following additions in my own time, using AI for assistance and inspiration.